 - The role of gratitude and generosity in influential leadership

-Key Activities: Complete The Motivators Assessment to identify your core drivers, draft core leadership values, draft leadership purpose statement, and build relationships with higher education leaders.
+Key Activities: Complete The Motivators Assessment to identify your core drivers, articulate leadership values, and build relationships with higher education leaders.
 Assessment to be taken prior to course start date.

-- The High Engagement Leader (Core) REGISTRATION IS OPEN
+The High Engagement Leader (Core) REGISTRATION IS CLOSED

 This workshop will help leaders connect with their authentic purpose and create environments that support success through highly engaging collaborative work environments.